Babies do cry a lot. It’s their last resort to get your attention. Here we try to decode crying to help you work out what they're telling you.

 If you’ve gone through all this and can’t find anything wrong, it might be that, well, it’s nothing.
 Frustrating as that may be.

 It might be that your baby is going through the period of PURPLE crying – a perfectly normal stage of development where they can cry for hours yet they’re healthy.
-Purple is short for: Peak of crying; Unexpected; Resists soothing; Pain-like face; Long lasting; and Evening (NCSBS, 2018).
+PURPLE is short for: Peak of crying; Unexpected; Resists soothing; Pain-like face; Long lasting; and Evening (NCSBS, no date).

 Here’s one approach to this kind of crying: